Weeder Features - Compare and Review Weeding Tools... Page 1

 Many interesting and diverse tools are included in this group.

-Weed whackers and weed trimmers are power tools that work above ground to cut the stems of grassy weeds.
+String trimmers and Weed whackers are power tools that work above ground to cut the stems of grassy weeds.
 These tools generally use a rapidly rotating string or stiff element to directly assault the stems of relatively small grassy vegetation.
 In recent years a number of manufacturers have developed cordless electric trimmers with batteries that can last an hour or more before recharging.
 Industrial applications generally use more powerful trimmers with gasoline motors for clearing weeds in large areas.
 Each of these tool type groupings fits into one of the eight weeding tool terrains described above.

 Weeding Tools for a Natural Lawn

 The U.S. Patent and Trademark Office eliminated the category of weeders years ago.
 But that didn't discourage many creative gardeners from coming up with new weeder inventions and occasionally acquiring patents, to the benefit of the increasing number of gardening enthusiasts.
 These are generally categorized as mechanical weeders.
-Mechanical weeders and hand tools are becoming more popular today partly due to the increased interest in organic farming, sustainable agriculture, permaculture and the nationwide Master Gardener movements, all of which which discourage the use of toxic chemicals for herbicides and pesticides.
+Mechanical weeders and hand tools are becoming more popular today partly due to the increased interest in organic gardening, sustainable gardening, integrated pest management, permaculture and the nationwide Master Gardener movements, all of which which discourage the use of toxic chemicals for herbicides and pesticides.

 Herbicides vs. Mechanical Weeders